FA1312/DonaldWildHunt/readme.md

 The MVP includes the following items graphically represented by colors:
 ​
 - One defender
-- Tower to shoot
+- Bullet to shoot at the direction of the enemies
-- Building to defend
+- Incoming attackers to destroy coming at you
-- Incoming attackers to destroy
+- 5 lives
-​
+​- Once touched by an enemy you lose one life
 ​
 ## Backlog / nice to have
 ​